Social-AI-Studio/ComicJailbreak/README.md

 # ComicJailbreak

-ComciJailbreak introduces a comic-based jailbreak dataset to evaluate whether MLLMs uphold safety policy when harmful goals are embedded in visual narrative.
+ComicJailbreak introduces a comic-based jailbreak dataset to evaluate whether MLLMs uphold safety policy when harmful goals are embedded in visual narrative.

 ## Dataset
 ### Dataset Creation